sjuddoo/Data-repair-prototype/README.md

 Imputation of missing data is performed on the 'Payment year' feature using linear regression.
 Detection of text outliers is performed after convering words to TF-IDF equivalents and clustering them Evaluation is performed using z-score measures.
+The GAIN folder contains source code of files to implement Generative Adversarial Imputation Networks based on the current research context.